sergi0gs/Marvel_vs_DC/README.md

 --------------------------------------------------------

 # DATA CLEANING
-In this part we are going to filter the data about Marvel Comics and DC Comics
+In this part we are going to clean and correct the data about Marvel Comics and DC Comics
 ##### SuperHero.csv
 Remember the last notes:
 - shape: (743,29)